The Man Who Fell to Earth

 Production and Costume Design presents a few sub-sections.
 First you get a 24-minute interview with production designer Brian Eatwell.
 The interview is an audio one playing over images and sequences.
 He discusses Roeg and the intended look of the film.
 It concentrates a lot on the opening sequence and the sequences on Newton's home planet, as well as the end in the labs.
 Next is a 19-minute audio interview (playing again over stills and clips) with Mary Routh discussing the costumes, showing sketches, and even getting into the sex sequences.
 There's even time for Buck Henry's rather humourous glasses.
 You then get an actual sketch gallery with images.
 Both interview segments are presented in anamorphic widescreen.

-Then closing off the supplements you get a collection of theatrical trailers (one with a voice over by William Shatner,) all presented in anamorphic widescreen, and a TV spot (not in widescreen.)
+Then closing off the disc you get a collection of theatrical trailers (one with a voice over by William Shatner,) all presented in anamorphic widescreen, and a TV spot (not in widescreen.)
 There’s also a gallery of photos that include production shots, continuity shots, and a poster gallery for Roeg's Performance, Walkabout, The Man Who Fell to Earth, Don't Look Now, and Bad Timing.